General sets (LazySet)

 , for using different numeric types.

-must define the following method:
+must implement the following function:

 dim(X::LazySet)